What is Engineering, Procurement, and Construction Contracting?

 - Combining Engineering, Procurement and Construction – All three of these risks are combined and assigned to one party.
 Industrial Accessories Company (IAC) has the capability of providing all three of these services, plus manufacturing.
 This method allows for fast tracking projects as you can start the civil and structural work while still finalizing details for the rest of the project.

-Project Methods: Engineer, Procure, Construct vs. Design-Build & Other Types of Construction Contracting
+Project Methods: Engineering, Procurement, and Construction vs. Other Types of Construction Contracting

 Design-Bid-Build (DBB)This is (historically) the most common type of project delivery method and has three distinct phases: design phase, bidding phase, and the construction phase.
 This method has the longest timeline for project completion and can yield a low-price solution, but may not produce the highest quality product.